rajmanna-dev/www-mmc-noticebot/README.md

 # MMC NoticeBot

-MMC NoticeBot is a Python application for scraping notices from a student notice page, extracting information from PDF notices, and sending email notifications to subscribed users.
+MMC-NoticeBot is a Flask application for scraping notices from a student notice page, extracting information from PDF notices, and sending email notifications to subscribed users.

 ## Features